Saucter/Rihal-data-engineering-challenge/README.md

-This repositories contains the code written for the Rihal date engineering challenge Said code was written by Mohammed Ghalib Al-Hosni
+This repository contains the code written for the Rihal date engineering challenge The entirety of said code was written by me: Mohammed Ghalib Al-Hosni, an RGOTC student, in order to apply for the work experience opportunity.
 The code was written with the python programming language while using pycharm as the IDE.
+The code itself can be found in the Rihal data engineering challenge.py file that is included in the repository

 Instructions:
 The language utilized for the soltution was Python 3.9